petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/downloading-reports.md

 * [Known Individuals List](../people/individuals/individual-profiles.md)
 * [Site Pages List](../touchpoints.md#viewing-page-data)

-Each CSV report displays the same information shown in their respective list (e.g. list of site pages, list of blogs, list of documents and media, etc.)
+Each CSV report shows the same information as its respective list (e.g. list of site pages, list of blogs, list of documents and media, etc.)